J-K Delimitation Commission recommends additional seats in assembly for Kashmiri migrants, displaced persons from PoJK | www.lokmattimes.com

 The Delimitation Commission, headed by the retired Supreme Court Judge Justice Ranjana Prakash Desai met today to finalise the Delimitation Order for Jammu and Kashmir.
 The Gazette notification for the same has also been published and the order will come into effect from the date announced by the central government.

-As per the final Delimitation Order, out of the 90 assembly constituencies in the union territory, 43 will be part of Jammu region and 47 of Kashmir region.
+As per the final Delimitation Order, out of the 90 assembly constituencies, 43 will be part of the Jammu region and 47 of the Kashmir region.

 Nine seats have been reserved for the Scheduled Tribes (STs) for the first time - six in the Jammu region and three in the Kashmir Valley.
 Seven seats have been reserved for Scheduled Castes.
 The constitution of erstwhile Jammu and Kashmir state did not provide for reservation of seats for the Scheduled Tribes in the legislative assembly.